ajaykumar97/sample-app-react-native/Readme.md

 ## Digging Deeper
 This project is created using my open-sourced [react-native-template](https://github.com/ajaykumar97/react-native-template).
-Feel free to use it in your project or to create your own template.
+Feel free to use it in your project or to create your own template using my [this](https://hackernoon.com/how-to-quickly-create-a-custom-template-in-react-native-4up340g) blog post.
 Happy coding 😃.